-This then then burgeoned into Facebook’s Safety Check tool which they announced in October of 2014.
-The goal of this tool was to make it easier and quicker to communicate whether or not you are safe during a disaster and to facilitate communicate with your family and friends listed on Facebook.
+This then burgeoned into Facebook’s Safety Check tool which they announced in October of 2014.
+The goal of this tool was to make it easier and quicker to communicate whether or not you are safe during a disaster and to facilitate communication with your family and friends listed on Facebook.

 How Does Facebook’s Safety Check-In Feature Work

 When a mega-crisis occurs, Facebook activates the tool across the entire social network.
 The program then searches for everyone who may be affected by looking at the city people have listed in their profile, the location of their last check-in, and the city from which people most recently accessed their account.
 Those who may be affected receive a notification from Facebook asking if they are affected and if they are safe.
 Once they respond to this inquiry, an update is automatically sent to all their friends and family on Facebook.

 Where and When Has the Tool Been Used

 The first time Facebook’s Safety Check-In Feature was officially used was on April 25, 2015, during the Nepal Earthquake.
 It was used again shortly afterward during one of the major aftershocks of this terrible earthquake.
 It was used again in October 2015 when Hurricane Patricia hit the western side of Mexico.
 Another type of natural disaster during which Safety Check was activated was during the South Indian floods that took place in late 2015.

-The first non-natural crisis during which Safety Check was activated was the terror attacks November 2015 in Paris, France.
+The first non-natural crisis during which Safety Check was activated was the terror attacks in November 2015 in Paris, France.
 Recently, in March 2016, Safety Check was activated for the explosions that took place at the Brussels airport and train station.